ocaml-multicore/icfp-2023-eio-tutorial/doc/intro.md

 ```
 dune build -- ./compare/perf.exe && perf record -g ./_build/default/compare/perf.exe
 ```

+Note: if using Docker, you'll need to run with `--privileged` to avoid getting `Operation not permitted`.

 The results show that we spent 50% of the time doing work in Lwt, but we've lost the task1/task2 distinction.
 As before, the stack-trace only records that a leaf function was resumed by Lwt.